Dockerfile for building and running a netdata deamon for your host instance.

 Adding custom alarms, charts and configuration overrides

-To add custom alarms, charts or to override any default configuration file, mount a volume to the container to /etc/netdata/overrides, like
+To add custom alarms, charts or to override any default configuration file, mount a volume to the container to /etc/netdata/override, like

--v /opt/netdata/overrides:/etc/netdata/overrides.
+-v /opt/netdata/overrides:/etc/netdata/override.
 Then, place your config files in the directory as if it was /etc/netdata/.